Carrie Nahabedian: Biography

 Growing up she was influenced in her cooking by her mother, but also by celebrity chef Julia Child.
 She later described watching Child as "like watching an artist painting".
-Nahabedian started her culinary career with a three-year apprenticeship at the Ritz Carlton Hotel in Chicago.
+Nahabedian started her culinary career with a three-year apprenticeship at the Ritz Carlton Hotel in Chicago where she was mentored by Fernand Gutierrez.
 She then moved to Atlantic City, New Jersey, to become assistant chef to the garde manger at the Resorts Casino Hotel when it first opened.

 She moved back to Chicago to work at Le Perroquet before moving onto a variety of restaurants in Europe before returning to the United States where she became the first woman to work at Chicago's Le Francais.
 She went on to work at a number of other Illinois-based restaurants.
 In 1989, she became sous chef at the Four Seasons Hotel Chicago, going on to become executive chef, which was her first time at that level.
 She stayed within the Four Seasons Hotels chain, moving to the Four Seasons Hotel Biltmore.

 After eight years in California with the hotel chain, Nahabedian returned to Chicago to open her restaurant NAHA.
-It would go on to win a Michelin star and continues to hold one as of the 2012 edition of the guide.
+It would go on to win a Michelin star which it held until the restaurant closed in 2019.